joebew42/daily-activity-log/README.md

 # Daily Activity Log

-If you are here, you probably already know about the [**Daily Activity Log Concept**](https://github.com/joebew42/daily-activity-log-concept) and you want start a daily activity log.
+If you are here, you probably already know about the [**Daily Activity Log Concept**](https://github.com/joebew42/daily-activity-log-concept) and you want start a daily activity log for your own.
 You can fork this repository as your github pages repository and start to share your daily activities with the Internet.
 If you already have a github pages repository, you can use this repo as subfolder of your personal pages (i.e. `http://username.github.io/daily/events.xml`).

 ## Steps to get started